 If you’re wondering how to tell if your cat is a Maine Coon, or even a HALF Maine Coon, then this article is for you.

-As a breeder of Pedigree Maine Coons, it is VERY COMMON for me to receive a message or a comment asking me “Is this a Maine Coon?”
+Maine coon breeders very commonly receive a message or a comment asking “Is this a Maine Coon?”
 Or “Do you think this cat has Maine Coon in it”?
 So I wanted to explain some very easy ways how to tell if you have a real Maine Coon or not.

 The M on the Forehead – The Greatest Myth of All